frenchwr/gimp/README.md

 This snap contains support for AI plugins running on Intel hardware (CPU, GPU, and NPU) using Intel's OpenVINO AI inference library.
 In order to use these plugins, please follow these steps:

-1. Build and install the OpenVINO-enabled GIMP snap locally as it is not currently published:
+1. Install the plugin dependencies, which provide runtime libraries and the GIMP plugins:

     ```shell
+    sudo snap install intel-npu-driver --beta # for NPU support
+    sudo snap install openvino-toolkit-2404 --beta
+    sudo snap install openvino-ai-plugins-gimp --beta
+    ```

+2. Install the OpenVINO-enabled GIMP snap:

+    If you want to try the latest published version from the Snap Store use the following command:

+    ```shell
+    sudo snap install gimp --channel=2.99-openvino/beta
+    ```

+    If instead you wish to build the snap yourself for local development, use the following commands:

+    ```shell
     cd gimp
     snapcraft
     sudo snap install --dangerous ./gimp_2.99.16_amd64.snap
-    ```

-    **TODO**: publish the snap under a new track in the store (e.g. `sudo snap install gimp --channel=openvino-ai-plugins/beta`).

-2. Install the content provider snaps that provide runtime libraries and the GIMP plugins:

-    ```shell
-    sudo snap install intel-npu-driver --beta # for NPU support
-    sudo snap install openvino-toolkit-2404 --beta
-    sudo snap install openvino-ai-plugins-gimp --edge
     ```

 3. Connect snap interfaces: